pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

 There are many different solutions with varying degrees of complexity.
 Give the exercise a try and discover even more interesting features of GitHub Actions!

-## Summary

-Part 2 focused on hands-on experience; where you tackled creating an action and running workflows.